entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Xichonolepis qujingensis* is 0.
 > - The coding of *Xichonolepis wudingensis* is ?.

-> - The coding of *Songmingolepis conspicilatus* is 0.
+> - The coding of *Songmingolepis conspicilatus* is ?.
 > - The coding of *Chahuaqingolepis magniporus* is 0.
+> - The coding of taxon 2 from Songming is ?.

 83. Postmarginal canal: absent (0); present (1).
 > Luo *et al*.
 (2025), Character 83.